rahmatcmos/Person/README.md

 	avatar

 /* ----------------------------------------------------------------------
+ * Document Observe :
+ 	delete 							: cannot delete person has contacts or relatives or works

+/* ----------------------------------------------------------------------
  * Document Searchable :
- * 	id 								: Search by id, parameter => string, id firstname 						: Search by firstname, parameter => string, firstname lastname 						: Search by lastname, parameter => string, lastname fullname 						: Search by fullname, parameter => string, fullname prefixtitle 					: Search by prefixtitle, parameter => string, prefixtitle suffixtitle 					: Search by suffixtitle, parameter => string, suffixtitle orlastname 						: Search by or lastname, parameter => string, lastname orprefixtitle 					: Search by or prefixtitle, parameter => string, prefixtitle orsuffixtitle 					: Search by or suffixtitle, parameter => string, suffixtitle dateofbirth 					: Search by dateofbirth, parameter => string, dateofbirth withattributes					: Search with relationship, parameter => array of relationship (ex : ['relatives'], if relationship is belongsTo then return must be single object, if hasMany or belongsToMany then return must be plural object) currentwork 					: With active works and branch organisation and applications currentcontact 					: With default contacts of each type experiences 					: With previous experiences and organisation checkrelation 					: With relatives, parameter : relative_id checkwork 						: With works that start after some days, parameter : start date (in english context) checkresign 					: With works that end after some days, parameter : end date (in english context) checkwidget 					: With widgets, parameter : order checkcreate 					: Search by created_at after some days, parameter : created at (in english context) requireddocuments 				: With required documents and templates, parameter : order
+ * 	id 								: Search by id, parameter => string, id fullname 						: Search by fullname, parameter => string, fullname prefixtitle 					: Search by prefixtitle, parameter => string, prefixtitle suffixtitle 					: Search by suffixtitle, parameter => string, suffixtitle dateofbirth 					: Search by dateofbirth, parameter => string, dateofbirth gender 							: Search by gender, parameter => string, gender withattributes					: Search with relationship, parameter => array of relationship (ex : ['relatives'], if relationship is belongsTo then return must be single object, if hasMany or belongsToMany then return must be plural object) currentwork 					: With active works and branch organisation and applications currentworkon 					: With active works and branch organisation and applications and default work currentcontact 					: With default contacts of each type email 							: Where has email, parameter => email workleave 						: With special schedule of workleave defaultemail 					: Get default email experiences 					: With previous experiences and organisation checkrelation 					: With relatives, parameter : relative_id checkwork 						: With works that start after some days, parameter : start date (in english context) checkwidget 					: Where has widgets that belongsto person checkapps						: With application allowed for user, checkresign 					: With works that end after some days, parameter : end date (in english context) checkwidget 					: With widgets, parameter : order checkcreate 					: Search by created_at after some days, parameter : created at (in english context) checkrelative 					: Take only one relative groupcontacts 					: With contacts group by item requireddocuments 				: With required documents and templates, parameter : order

 /* ----------------------------------------------------------------------